olegbragin/uskateapi/README.md

-# uskateweb
+# uskateapi
-A simple system allowing to manage schedule of figure skating club
+A simple system prodiving api to manage the scedule for figure skating trainings.